Pusungwi/kineticjs-animations/README.md

 kineticjs-animations
 ====================

-a popular animation to help use easier script of KineticJS currently, many functions are not running stable. stay tuned...
+a popular animation to help use easier script of KineticJS ( http://kineticjs.com ) currently, many functions are not running stable. stay tuned...

 available animations [name (function name)]
 --------------------

-- Move (moveToAnimation)
+- Move To/By (moveToAnimation, moveByAnimation)
 - Fade In/Out/To (fadeInAnimation, fadeOutAnimation, fadeToAnimation)
 - Blink (blinkAnimation)
 - Zoom In/Out (zoomInAnimation, zoomOutAnimation)